tashoym94/TPS25-SQLITE/README Teacher.md

 | ----- | --------- |
 | Alice | Fluffy    |

-STUDENTS: Write a query to list all people who don’t have any pets (i.e., only those whose pet_name is NULL)
+STUDENTS: Write a query to list all people who don’t have any pets
 <details>
 <summary>need a hint?</summary>
+No pets = only those whose pet_name is NULL.

 You will need to use LEFT JOIN and WHERE to complete this question.
 </details>